ethen8181/machine-learning/README.md

 #### recsys : 2016.12.17

 Recommendation System.
 Starters into the field should go through the first notebook to understand the basics of matrix factorization methods.
-Then the second notebook ALS-WR for implicit feedback data and Bayesian Personalized Ranking are independent of one another as they are simply different algorithms.
+Then the second notebook - "ALS-WR for implicit feedback data" and third notebook - "Bayesian Personalized Ranking" are independent of one another as they are simply different algorithms.

 - Alternating Least Squares with Weighted Regularization (ALS-WR) from scratch. [[nbviewer](http://nbviewer.jupyter.org/github/ethen8181/machine-learning/blob/master/recsys/1_ALSWR.ipynb)]
 - ALS-WR for implicit feedback data from scratch & mean average precision at k evaluation. [[nbviewer](http://nbviewer.jupyter.org/github/ethen8181/machine-learning/blob/master/recsys/2_implicit.ipynb)]